lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 of inputs and outputs, `regiondef` operations must have a nested region with exactly one `in` and one `out` operation, etc. This is best captured by a _type system_---last missing part in our graph formalism.
-Graph-based modelling frameworks admit an elegant approach to typing given by graph morphisms and type graphs.
+Graph-based modelling frameworks admit an elegant approach to typing, which is given by graph morphisms and type graphs.

 Graph morphisms on hypergraphs are maps of vertices and edges that preserve the structure of the graph, i.e. the endpoints of mapped edges must be the mapped endpoints of the original edges.
-We extend this definition to the case of minIR graphs by also imposing preservation of the $parent$ relation.
+We extend this definition to the case of minIR graphs by also imposing the preservation of the $parent$ relation.
 The map
 $\mathit{children}: O \to \mathcal{P}(O)$ refers to all children
 $$\{o' \in O \mid parent(o') = o\}$$